-They can fit into the smallest of holes and often break into coops through small cracks in the coop’s floor- make sure you seal up your coop to prevent them from breaking in.
+They can fit into the smallest holes and often break into coops through small cracks in the coop’s floor- ensure you seal up your coop to prevent them from breaking in.

 The possum certainly qualifies as one of Mother Natures’ clean-up crew.
 They also eat insects, berries and fruit.

 They dislike confrontation and will roll over and play dead until danger has passed.

 They have been known to eat eggs and baby chicks.

 If the opportunity arises, they will kill adult chickens by disemboweling them.

 We may not think of our pets as predators, but the neighbors’ dog might just enjoy chicken for dinner!